Bali Electrical Plug: You Might Need an Adapter?

 Q: Can I rent or borrow power plug adapters in Bali?

 Some hotels or hostels in Bali may offer power plug adapters for rent or borrowing.
-However, availability can vary, so it’s wise to have your own adapter.
+However, availability can vary, so having your own adapter is wise.

 Q: Are there any environmentally friendly options for charging devices in Bali?